 Thinking outside the box is all about changing your perspective and slipping into the role of another person can support you thereby.
 You don’t necessarily have to slip into the role of your parents, friends, colleagues and neighbors, as most of them might have pretty similar knowledge and opinions about the world as you have.
 Whenever I really want to change my point of view I slip into the role of a citizen of the 14th century.
 I deliberately start to view the world out of the perspective of a person who thinks the earth is shaped like a disc and has no clue about modern society.

 By slipping into a new role you can change your perspective and the way you think about things drastically.
-You can feel free to take yourself some minutes to let your gaze wander through your environment and to discover all the new things you didn’t even noticed before.
+You can feel free to take yourself some minutes to let your gaze wander through your environment and to discover all the new things you didn’t even notice before.
 If you are sitting in your living room you could pick up whatever looks interesting to you and discover the item all over again.
 You might even notice something about this item that you haven’t known until this moment.

 Take another route